joshuakan9/DungeonAdventure/README.md

 https://kimjonauw.github.io/dungeon-adventure-game/

 ## Overview
 Welcome to the Dungeon Adventure Game!
 This is an exciting adventure game where a hero is randomly placed within a randomly generated dungeon.
 The adventurer needs to find the four Pillars of OO (Abstraction, Encapsulation, Inheritance, and Polymorphism) and take them to the exit to win the game.
-The dungeon contains various features such as pits, healing potions, and vision potions that will either hinder or help the adventurer's progress.
+The dungeon contains various features that will either hinder or help the adventurer's progress.

 ## Features
 - Random Dungeon Generation: Each game creates a new, unique dungeon layout.